There are many reasons to make household and food items but the three major ones that come to mind are Cost, Health and Waste.

 You can also use white vinegar as is to clean sinks, toilets and the shower.
 Just be careful cleaning around metal because it will cause rust if not rinsed well.

-Another way to make your own cleaner is by using Dr. Bronner’s Castile Soap.
-You can find my recipe for that here.
+Another way to make a homemade cleaner is by using Dr. Bronner’s Castile Soap.
+Check out my post Homemade All-Purpose cleaner for the recipe and a review of Dr. Bronner’s Castile soap.

 Stainless Steel Cleaner